aboueim/Election_Analysis/README.md

     Diana DeGette received 73.8% of the votes and 272,892 number of the votes.
     Raymon Anthony Doane received 3.1% of the votes and 11,606 number of the votes.

+- The winner of the election was:

+    Diana DeGette, who received 73.8% of the votes and 272,892 number of the votes.